 Earth science is a broad term for any branch of science that deals with the study of any part of the Earth, including its environments, climates, and composition.
 No specific recognized system for classifying earth sciences exists, but there are several general types of earth science that are roughly grouped according to the broader fields into which they fall and which correspond to four area that divide the Earth and its immediate environment: the atmosphere, the lithosphere or geosphere, the biosphere, and the hydrosphere are the domains into which all types of Earth science fall, although some academics recognize two subsets of these spheres as distinct spheres of their own: the cryosphere and the pedosphere.

 Many other types of earth science are considered to fall within the realm of the lithosphere.
 Geography, the study of the Earth's surface terrain and features is a well known example.
-Some other more specialized types of earth science that study elements of the lithosphere include sedimentology, gemology, minerology, and speleology.
+Some other, more specialized earth sciences that study elements of the lithosphere include sedimentology, gemology, minerology, and speleology.
 The pedosphere, which is sometimes considered to be part of the lithosphere, consists of the Earth's surface soils, their development and transformation.
 Pedology and edaphology are two branches of earth science concerned with the study of the pedosphere.

 Oceanography, hydrology, and limnology are a few of the most well known of the types of earth science that fall under the domain of the hydrosphere sciences.
 They concern the study of the Earth's oceans and other bodies of water.
 As with other earth sciences, those who study these disciplines often employ elements of many other earth and life sciences in the pursuit of their chosen specialty.
 The cryosphere, or the Earth's permanent and seasonal ice masses and their study through the science of glaciology, is sometimes considered to be part of the hydrosphere.